hydershah/edgebook/documentation/README.md

-# EdgeBook.ai - Sports Predictions Social Platform
+# Sports Predictions Social Platform

-EdgeBook is an innovative sports community platform that combines social media features with a marketplace for sports picks.
+A sports community platform that combines social media features with a marketplace for sports picks.
 Users can share their picks, follow top performers, purchase premium picks, and get AI-powered sports insights.

 ## Features